A-solver-for-Nash-Equilibrium/A_solver_for_Nash_Equilibria/readme.md

 * Stop checking when either player don’t have a dominated action in her turn
 * Will change to check another player if no more dominated actions can be found in her turn

-### **Worst case time complexity**
+### 6.1.1 **Worst case time complexity**

 Assume player1 has n actions and player2 has m actions.
 The payoff matrices A and B are of shape n * m.
 In the worst case, the first turn do not find any strictly dominated actions.
 Then starting from the second turn, one strictly dominated action is found and deleted at the last comparison in each turn until each player has only one action left.
+(When check A, we may delete one row.
+When check B, we may delete one column.)

 | Turn Index | Payoff matrix | Whether SDA exists | Original shape | Outcome shape |
 | ---------- | ------------- | ------------------ | -------------- | ------------- |